Shootquinn/QMRD3/README.md

 Qualification Model Rover Demonstrator for Deep Drilling

 Thanks to Roger-random, who created the amazing Sawppy rover on which this design is based.

-Please view my blog post to see images of this project. https://www.quinnmorley.com/2019/02/qmrd3-rover-testbed.html

 This project is intended to be a testbed for future work on developing Mars ice drilling technologies.
 It would not be possible without the pioneering work by Github user Roger-random, who created the amazing Sawppy rover on which this rover is based.